Fixed Spread vs Floating Spread: Which one is better?

-For a start, let’s look at the difference between a fixed and a floating spread on the image above.
+For a start, let’s look at the difference between a fixed and a floating spread in Forex on the image above.

 It’s hard to determine with just one look which kind of spread is better.